kubernetes/community/contributors/guide/owners.md

 - grow the number of OWNERS files
 - add new people to OWNERS files
-- ensure OWNERS files only contain org members and repo collaborators
+- ensure OWNERS files only contain organization members
 - ensure OWNERS files only contain people are actively contributing to or reviewing the code they own
 - remove inactive people from OWNERS files